The Challenge: A safe exoskeleton to help paraplegics walk again

 IHMC demonstrating their exoskeleton prototype

-The Outcome: A safe, autonomous balancing exoskeleton
+The Outcome: A safe and agile assistive exoskeleton